porloscerros/laravel-meli-auth/README.md

 $response = Http::meliClient($access_token)
     ->get($url);
 ```
-This macro will add the headers with the Bearer token and a middleware, which will refresh the token and repeat the call once, in case the api responds with 401 Unauthorized invalid_token.
+This macro will add the headers with the `Bearer token` and `Accept: application/json` header..

 ### Testing